pisakhov/ev/src/Page/join-us.md

 <span class="p-8">
     <h1 class="text-3xl p-2 text-violet-600 text-center">Join the EconVision Team as a Research Assistant!</h1>
     <h2 class="text-xl p-2">About EconVision</h2>
-    <p>EconVision is an innovative website developed by Radi (GS'23) and Kyla (CC'24) that offers interactive visualizations of economic models to enhance student learning.
-Our user-friendly interface allows students to easily explore graphs and models from their coursework.</p>
+    <p>EconVision is an innovative website developed by Radi (GS'23) and Kyla (CC'24) that provides students with interactive visualizations of economic models to enhance their learning.
+Through the user-friendly interface, students can effortlessly explore graphs of the models that they encounter in their coursework. </p>
-    <p>We're involved in coding new calculators, writing instructions and explanations, designing the website, and improving calculator functionality.
-We work under the guidance of Professor Susan Elmes and receive 1-2 credits as research assistants for our work.</p>
+    <p>Our day-to-day work involves coding new calculators, writing instructions and explanations, designing the website, and improving the calculators' functionality.
+Professor Susan Elmes is our faculty advisor and we receive credit as research assistants for our work.</p>
     <h2 class="text-xl p-2">Research Assistant Opportunity</h2>
-    <p>We're looking for a passionate and dedicated individual to join our team as a research assistant.
-If you meet the following criteria, we'd love to hear from you:</p>
+    <p>We're looking for a passionate and dedicated individual to join our team.
+The person should:</p>
     <ul class="list-disc p-4">
         <li>Graduate in 2025 or later</li>
-        <li>Completed Principles of Economics</li>
+        <li>Have taken Principles of Economics</li>
         <li>Plan to pursue a major/minor in Economics</li>
         <li>Possess strong economic intuition</li>
-        <li>Interested in technology, education, and the mission of EconVision</li>
+        <li>Be interested in technology and education, and the mission of EconVision</li>
         <li>Have strong teamwork skills and dedication</li>
-        <li>Coding experience is a plus, but not required</li>
+        <li>Coding experience is desirable, but not required</li>
     </ul>
     <h2 class="text-xl p-2">Commitment</h2>
-    <p>As a research assistant, you'll be expected to commit at least 4 hours per week and attend a weekly 1.5-hour meeting.
-In return, you'll receive 1-2 academic credits for your contribution to the project.</p>
+    <p>As a research assistant, you'll be expected to commit at least 4 hours per week and attend a weekly 1-hour meeting.
+You will receive 1-2 academic credits for your contribution to the project.</p>
     <h2 class="text-xl p-2">Apply Now!</h2>
     <p>To apply for this position, please fill out <a href="https://forms.gle/zykumZUM6weDTptN6" target=“_blank">this Application Form</a>.
 We will reach out to you within 2 weeks to schedule an interview if we think you may be a good fit.
 Please contact Kyla at <a href="mailto:kt2805@columbia.edu">kt2805@columbia.edu</a> if you have any questions/ concerns.
 Thank you!</p> </span>